A gerbe-like construction in gauge theory: Appendix: Irreducible Clifford representations on quaternionic vector space

 satisfying the following properties: \begin{enumarabicp} \item $F^{V_\HB}$ intertwines $c_0^{V_\HB}$ with $c_1^{V_\HB}$, $h_0^{V_\HB}$ with $h_1^{V_\HB}$, and $\tau_0^{V_\HB}$ with $\tau_1^{V_\HB}$. \item For any orthonormal quaternionic basis $e_1, \cdots, e_n$ of $V_\HB$, the element $1 \otimes 1 \in S_0^{V_\HB}$ corresponds to

 \end{enumarabicp} Furthermore, if $V_\HB^\prime$ is another quaternionic vector space with a $Pin(2)$-invariant metric, then

 and

-coincide via the canonical isomorphisms in \cref{prop7:dir sum}. \end{proposition}
+coincide via the canonical isomorphisms in \cref{lem7:dir sum}. \end{proposition}

-\begin{proof} First, we observe that the isomorphism satisfying the stated properties is unique if it exists.
-This follows from the fact that $S_0^{V_\HB}$ is generated by elements obtained by applying $c_0^{V_\HB}$ and $h_0^{V_\HB}$ to elements of $V_\HB$.
+\begin{proof} The uniqueness follows from the fact that $S_0^{V_\HB}$ is generated by elements obtained by applying $c_0^{V_\HB}$ and $h_0^{V_\HB}$ to elements of $V_\HB$.
+The existence is easily seen by explicitly constructing the isomorphism with a fixed orthonormal quaternionic basis.

-To prove the existence, we construct the isomorphism explicitly.
-When a fixed orthonormal quaternionic basis $e_1, \cdots, e_n$ of $V_\HB$ is chosen, we can check that there is an isomorphism satisfying properties (1) and (2).
-We then show that this isomorphism is independent of the choice of basis.
-The space $B$ of all orthonormal quaternionic bases is diffeomorphic to $Sp(n)$.
-For each basis, we obtain an isomorphism from $S_0^{V_\HB}$ to $S_1^{V_\HB}$, giving a map $B \to \Hom(S_0^{V_\HB}, S_1^{V_\HB})$.
-By Schur's lemma, the isomorphisms satisfying (1) differ only by multiplication by elements of $U(1)$, and the condition of preserving $\tau$ further restricts this to $\{\pm 1\}$.
-Thus, the map $B \to \Hom(S_0^{V_\HB}, S_1^{V_\HB})$ factors through a continuous map $B \to \{\pm 1\}$.
-The connectedness of $B \cong Sp(n)$ then implies that the isomorphism is ind